ba-san/Count-Annotator2/README.md

 2. run by ``` python checker.py```

-Right button click - counting object
+Right button click -- counting object
-  C   -- count object (moving your mouse on top of object first)
   E   -- stop annotating. **DO NOT END IT BY TYPING 'Ctrl + C' OR ANY OTHER WAYS!!**
-  B   -- go back **JUST ONE** act
- Esc  -- clear image and start it again
 Enter -- go to next image

 ### cropping